Rainymood/rainymood.github.io/_essays/software.md

 Writing code should not be the goal in and of itself.

 The code exists to **solve a certain problem**.
 If you can solve the problem without code, do that instead.
 Always try to keep this goal in mind.
 If you can avoid writing some code by talking with someone and solving the same problem, then do that.
 Do less, but better.

+## Code models an underlying problem

+One thing that I want you to take away is that code models an underlying problem.
+Just like any other mathematical model models an underlying problem, we all make assumptions to solve these problems and these can be suddenly invalidated.
+For example, imagine Google Maps in a war-torn area.
+The software works but the underlying nature of the problem has shifted so dramatically that it is not up-to-date anymore.
+The code models an underlying problem but the problem has shifted dramatically.

+Try to solve the problem in the domain-language of the problem and then translate that to code.
+Or have the two stay as close to each other as possible.

 ## Good code should be easy to change